dhumalo/kineDemo/README.md

 # kineDemo
-Kine changes for test]
+Kine changes for test
-gdrgf
+Readme file is updated.